Alphitonia excelsa

 Fruits September-January

-Immature green fruits present in May (S.E.QLD)
+Immature green fruits present

 Etymology